 Be very cautious about advice on the internet.

 This is especially important with health matters.
 Pages about how to sober up fast are full of false and misleading assertions.
-Some suggestions are actually dangerous.
+Some advice is actually dangerous.
 When in doubt, simply ask your doctor.

 II.
 Reduce the Need to Sober Up Fast

 - Drink in moderation (see below for tips).

 - Drink a lot of water to stay hydrated.
 Doing so dilutes alcohol in the blood.

 - Avoid effervescent drinks.
 That is because they increase absorption of alcohol into the blood.

 - Steer clear of diet beverages.
 Artificial sweeteners also speed up alcohol absorption.

 - Don’t be fooled.
 Standard drinks of beer, wine, and spirit. (liquor) have the same amount of pure alcohol.
 So switching forms of alcohol is useless.

 - Eat while drinking.